Adolphe Gutmann: Life

 Gutmann was born in Heidelberg.
 He came to Paris in 1834, at the age of 15, to study with Chopin, becoming one of the composer's favourites.
 He performed in concert with Chopin, Liszt, Charles-Valentin Alkan and Pierre-Joseph Zimmerman, Alkan's transcription of part of Beethoven's Seventh Symphony at a concert of 1838.
 Gutmann was also the dedicatee of Chopin's Scherzo, Op.
 39, published in 1839.

 Gutmann acted as copyist for a number of Chopin's works, and acted as a courier to take Chopin's letters to his family in Warsaw.
 Gutmann's own set of Etudes (his Op.
 12) is dedicated to Chopin.
 He was present at Chopin's death bed and preserved the glass from which Chopin took his last drink of water.
 Both he and Alkan were bequeathed the notes that Chopin had compiled in preparation for a piano teaching method.
 Gutmann died in La Spezia.

 Works

 Inspired by the style of his master, Gutmann is the author of several nocturnes, and twelve studies, studies characteristics that seem to announce the coming of Impressionism (two of his studies are called Sea, and The Storm, and are respective replicas of the study No. 1, Op.
 25, by Chopin, and the Révolutionnaire).
-All his works have been quite popular in their time; but faded thereafter.
+All his works were quite popular in their time; but faded thereafter.